 Answer: If eligible, you can receive compensation for past and future stresses related to vaccine injuries not covered by your insurance, including:

-Because every claim differs, the VICP awards compensation based on the specific facts of each petition.
-At Sands Anderson, our skilled vaccine-injury attorneys can help you organize the details and understand your specific claim.
+Because every claim is different, the VICP awards compensation based on the specific facts of each petition.
+At Sands Anderson, our skilled vaccine-injury attorneys can help you organize and understand the specific details of your claim.

-Question: I was injured by a vaccine, but I don’t want to blame my medical provider.
+Question: I suffered a vaccine injury, but I don’t want to blame my medical provider.
 Do I have to involve them in the claim?

 Answer: No, you don’t have to involve your medical provider.
-The VICP is a no-fault program, meaning you won’t need to implicate your health care providers in any way.
+The VICP is a no-fault program, meaning you do not need to implicate your health care providers in any way.

-The National Vaccine Injury Act of 1986 founded the program, in part, to discourage lawsuits that might cause vaccine shortages.
-So, when you petition the VICP, you file against the Secretary of the Department of Health and Human Services—not your medical provider.
+The National Vaccine Injury Act of 1986 founded the VICP, in part, to discourage lawsuits that might cause vaccine shortages.
+So, when you petition the VICP, you are filing a claim against the Secretary of the Department of Health and Human Services—not your medical provider.

 Attorney Details

-Question: Do I have to hire an attorney to file a compensation claim?
+Question: Do I have to hire an attorney to file a vaccine injury compensation claim?

 Answer: No, but navigating claims through the VICP can often be complicated and cumbersome.
-At Sands Anderson, our experienced, talented attorneys offer in-depth knowledge of vaccine-related injuries and guidance throughout the compensation process.
+At Sands Anderson, our experienced and talented attorneys offer in-depth knowledge of vaccine injuries, as well as guidance throughout the compensation process.

-Our support can take the pressure off the process, so you can focus on your recovery.
+Our support aims to take the pressure off of you so you can focus on your recovery.

 Question: Does my compensation cover my attorney fees?